mybonk/mybonk-wiki/baby-rabbit-holes.md

 - `tmuxinator start console -n "console_jay" extra_param="any_string"`: Start a session `console`, assign it project name "`console_jay`" and extra arbitrary parameter "`extra_param`" to pass value "`any_string`".
 - `tmuxinator stop [project]`: Stop a tmux session using a project's tmuxinator config.

+The following command allows to access a remote tmuxinator over ssh.
+It is very powerful because the sessions are persisted even if you close the ssh connection and reconnect.
+The remote tmux and tmuxinator are used so they need to be installed on the remote machine.
+Similarly the configuration files .tmux and .tmuxinator are looked for in the home directory of the user you ssh with on the remote server.

+``ssh -o TCPKeepAlive=no -t admin@192.168.0.97 "cd '.' ; tmuxinator start console -p .tmuxinator.yml ; sh --login"``
 ## processes
 - `ps`, `pstree`, `top`
 - `systemd`